Tuition and Fees

 Foreign Language and Area Studies (FLAS) Fellowships

 Asian Studies also awards U.S. Department of Education Foreign Language and Area Studies (FLAS) fellowships for advanced language study of Chinese, Korean, and Japanese.
 These fellowships are designed to increase the number of U.S. specialists in our respective areas.
 Academic year fellowships offer tuition assistance of $18,000 and include a $20,000 stipend.
 Applicants who are awarded the FLAS Fellowship must complete one language course per semester for a grade and one area studies course per semester for a grade.
-FLAS applications for the 2023-2024 academic year will open in the spring.
+FLAS applications for the 2023-2024 academic year are currently being accepted.